Nobuko Yoshiya: Literary career

-Her Chi no hate made ("To the Ends of the Earth", 1920), won a literary prize by the Osaka Asahi Shimbun, and reflects some Christian influence.
+Her Chi no hate made ("To the Ends of the Earth", 1920), won a literary prize from The Asahi Shimbun, and reflects some Christian influence.

 In 1925, Yoshiya began her own magazine, Kuroshoubi (Black Rose), which she discontinued after eight months.
-After Black Rose, Yoshiya began presenting adult same-sex love as being akin to 'sisterhood' and complementary to heterosexuality, becoming more mainstream in her works.
+After Black Rose, Yoshiya began presenting adult same-sex love as being akin to sisterhood and complementary to heterosexuality.